openstack-archive/devstack-gate/README.rst

     https://storyboard.openstack.org/#!/project/712

-And you can chat with us on Freenode in #openstack-dev or #openstack-infra.
+And you can chat with us on Freenode in #openstack-qa or #openstack-infra.